aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-pdf-specify-pdf-save-options/_index.md

 - Java Development Environment: You must have a Java development environment set up on your system.

 - Aspose.HTML for Java: Download and install the Aspose.HTML for Java library.
-You can find the library and related documentation on the [official website](https://releases.aspose.com/html/java/).
+You can find the library and related documentation on the [website](https://releases.aspose.com/html/java/).

 - EPUB File: You'll need an EPUB file that you want to convert to PDF.